bdrobinson/mm-holidays-site/src/content/booking-prompt.md

 ---
 header: "Bookings are now open for 2022!"
 ---
-We can't wait for a full week of camp this year.
+Week 1 is fully booked but there's still space on Week 2.
 Don't miss out, book your place today!